-The median is the figure that falls in the middle of a range when everyone's wages are ranked from smallest to largest.
-The median gap is the difference between median wage for male employees and the median wage for female employees.
+Median pay is the figure that falls in the middle of a range when everyone's wages are ranked from smallest to largest.
+The median gap is the difference between the median wage for male employees and the median wage for female employees.
 The median will not reflect extremes at either end of the pay scale.